Tanzania: Southern Serengeti & Mahale

 • Travel by Dog Sled

 Arrive at Kilimanjaro International Airport, Tanzania’s safari gateway.
-Transfer into the town of Arusha for an overnight stay at Villa Maua, nestled among lush, tropical gardens.
-Gather this evening for a welcome dinner and briefing by your expedition leaders to prepare you for the exploration that lies ahead.
-Overnight at Villa Maua.
+Transfer to the town of Arusha for an overnight stay at Arusha Coffee Lodge, nestled among the sprawling grounds of Tanzania’s largest coffee plantation.
+Gather this evening for a welcome dinner and briefing by your expedition leader to prepare you for the exploration that lies ahead.
+Overnight at Arusha Coffee Lodge.

 After breakfast, set out for Tarangire National Park, situated within Tanzania’s spectacular Manyara Region.
 This expansive park is a must for elephant lovers, with up to 3,000 individuals in the park at times.
 Good numbers of Eastern White-bearded Wildebeest, Plains Zebra, Masai Giraffe, Cape Buffalo, and Thompson’s Gazelle also use the area as a dry season refuge.
 Tarangire is equally appealing to keen birders, boasting a broad array of avian denizens of the Great Rift Valley, from hornbills and bee-eaters to bush-shrikes and widowbirds.
-Three Tanzanian endemics, the colorful Yellow-collared Lovebird, Rufous-tailed Weaver and Ashy Starling are all numerous here.
-Our camp, Honeyguide Tarangire, is situated in the northern corner of the park, offering a secluded and authentic African bush experience, with animals regularly passing through camp.
-Dinner and overnight at Honeyguide Tarangire Camp.
+Three Tanzanian endemics, the colorful Yellow-collared Lovebird, Rufous-tailed Weaver, and Ashy Starling are all numerous here.
+Our camp is situated in the northern corner of the park, offering a secluded and authentic African bush experience, with animals regularly passing through camp.
+Dinner and overnight at Tarangire Ndovu Tented Lodge.

-• Friday, February 3: Tarangire National Park / Karatu
+• Tuesday, February 10: Tarangire National Park / Ngorongoro Crater

-After breakfast, head towards Karatu in the green hills of Tanzania’s northern highlands.
-Along the way, stop at a local Masai village to browse the bustling marketplace, sample beer at a local brewery and enjoy lunch.
-This afternoon, arrive at Gibb’s Farm, a historic 80-acre organic farm and coffee plantation located on the eastern flank of the Ngorongoro Crater.
-Overlooking the centuries-old Great Rift Valley, Gibbs Farm is an ideal base for exploring Ngorongoro Crater.
-Dinner and overnight at Gibb’s Farm.
+After breakfast, head toward the Ngorongoro Crater.
+Along the way, stop at a local Masai village to browse the bustling marketplace, sample beer at a local brewery, and enjoy lunch.
+This afternoon, continue to the northwest rim of the Ngorongoro Crater to the Entamanu Ngorongoro Camp

-• Sunday, February 5: Karatu / Southern Serengeti
+• Thursday, February 12: Ngorongoro Crater / Southern Serengeti

 This expedition is centered around this exact time of year, at the very epicenter of the wildebeest birthing area.
 Our days are spent on game drives that put us in position to witness huge concentrations of wildebeest and zebra being born and taking their first wobbly steps across the short grass savanna.
 These treeless plains also provide perfect habitat for Cheetah, who have made this region their permanent home.
-In addition, several smaller, but no less spectacular, species of cats such as the elusive Caracal, Serval and African Wild Cat, are also relatively numerous here.
-Ungulates abound, and in addition to the ever-present wildebeest and zebra, Cape Buffalo, Masai Giraffe, Common Warthog, Thomson’s and Grant’s Gazelles, Impala, Topi, Kongoni, diminutive Kirk’s Dik-diks, Oribi, Defassa Waterbuck, Bohor Reedbuck and Eland may also be seen.
-Birding is also spectacular at this time of year, with European winter migrants augmenting the resident avian icons of the African savanna, such as Bateleur, the aptly-named Beautiful Sunbird, and the stunning Blue-capped Cordon-bleu.
-Dinners and overnights at Sanctuary Kusini Camp.
+In addition, several smaller, but no less spectacular, species of cats such as the elusive Caracal, Serval, and African Wild Cat, are also relatively numerous here.
+Ungulates abound, and in addition to the ever-present wildebeest and zebra, Cape Buffalo, Masai Giraffe, Common Warthog, Thomson’s and Grant’s Gazelles, Impala, Topi, Kongoni, diminutive Kirk’s Dik-diks, Oribi, Defassa Waterbuck, Bohor Reedbuck, and Eland may also be seen.
+Birding is also spectacular at this time of year, with European winter migrants augmenting the resident avian icons of the African savanna, such as Bateleur, the aptly named Beautiful Sunbird, and the stunning Blue-capped Cordon-bleu.
+Dinners and overnights at Serengeti Mobile Camp.

 Enjoy one last morning game drive before transferring to the airstrip for a flight to one of East Africa’s premier Chimpanzee-tracking destinations: Mahale Mountains National Park.
 A complete change of scene from Southern Serengeti, Mahale has an idyllic setting of sandy, forest-lined beaches lapped by the transparent waters of Lake Tanganyika and backed by the forested peaks of the Mahale Mountains.
 After landing at the airstrip, a traditional sailing dhow takes you to your lodge, the stunning lakeshore Greystoke Mahale for dinner and overnight.